 Faced with some situations in life some people often reassure themselves of a better time by saying: “it is well!”
 There is no day that is as sublime as today to say boldly that IT IS WELL.
 The whole creation had been waiting for this day to come.
 This is the day that marks the triumph over the devil through the death of Jesus Christ on the cross.
 Hence this Friday is good because our debt had finally being paid and fully.
 We do no longer owe; Jesus Christ our Lord by his death on the Cross had cancelled the debt we incurred through sin.
 St. Paul brought this out very vividly in his letter to the Colossians (2:14) where he established clearly that our unfavourable records were cancelled by Jesus Christ on the Cross of Calvary.

 The central object today is the Cross.
 It will thus be worthwhile to dwell more profoundly on the Cross of Calvary.
-There are two prominent platforms in the whole of the bible: the tree at the middle of the Garden of Eden (Gen. 2:16-17) and the tree of the Cross of Jesus Christ (I Pet.2:24; Acts 5:30; 10:39; 13:29).
-The Cross functions in undoing the powers and effects of the tree at the middle of the garden.
+There are two prominent platforms in the whole of the Bible: the tree at the middle of the Garden of Eden (Gen. 2:16-17) and the tree of the Cross of Jesus Christ (I Pet.2:24; Acts 5:30; 10:39; 13:29).
+The Cross functions in undoing the powers and effects of the tree in the middle of the garden.
 The tree was attractive to the eyes but its fruits led humanity to disconnection from God.
-The cross on the other hand had no attraction (the only fruit is the one crucified on it Jesus Christ).
-It is despised by all but through it humanity is redeemed and reconnected with God.
+The cross, on the other hand, had no attraction (the only fruit is the one crucified on it, Jesus Christ).
+It is despised by all but through it, humanity is redeemed and reconnected with God.
 Hence our Lord Jesus Christ would say: “when I am lifted up I will draw all people to myself” (John 12:32).
 This simply means that the tree at the middle of the Garden of Eden dispersed all people from God, but the Cross of Jesus Christ in the middle of sinners (represented by the two thieves crucified by his left and right) brought humanity back to God.

 - Humanity failed God by the tree at the middle of the garden and humanity got redemption by the tree of the Cross at the middle of sinners.